rd-tobias-sunderdiek/hyperparameter-tuning-demo/README.md

 - use different algos/scheduler
 - abort if reward 300 in last 100 episodes (via callback?)
 - is there a more elegant way to get the mean reward instead of my version with RewardCallback?
+- configure example with redis as prerequisite
+- configure alternative version which uses gpu

 [1] https://docs.ray.io/en/latest/tune.html